smarie/python-valid8/docs/other_libs.md

  * [PyValitron](http://clivern.github.io/PyValitron/) (2016) separation of the concepts of validators / sanitizers (for text: lower case, strip, etc.).
 Quite a number of validators.
  * [validator](https://github.com/wilhelm-murdoch/validator) (2014) A few built-in validators. validator are objects (Rule)

-## Validation of data 'at the entry point'
+## Validation of data 'at the application's entry point'

+If your application can *only* receive data from the outside world through forms, CLI or web service inputs, you might wish to validate as early as possible (as soon as it is received) that it is correct.
+This is what these libraries provide:

 ### from Forms